qrlandry/WorkoutBuddy/README.md

 ## Description

-WorkoutBuddy is a full-stack application built using `Django/React` featuring user authentication and full CRUD.
+WorkoutBuddy is a full-stack application built using `Django` featuring user authentication and full CRUD.
 This application is meant to help people keep track of their workouts and achieve their weight-loss goals.

 ## Features